Fairer AI for long-term equity

-“There is an increasing awareness in the AI research community of the issue of bias,” says Mingyan Liu, the Peter and Evelyn Fuss Chair of ECE and principal investigator for U-M. “There’s a lot we need to learn if we want solutions that achieve equity in the long-term.”
+“There is an increasing awareness in the AI research community of the issue of bias,” says Mingyan Liu, the Peter and Evelyn Fuss Chair of ECE and one of the principal investigators on a new Fairness in AI grant, funded by NSF in partnership with Amazon.
+“There’s a lot we need to learn if we want solutions that achieve equity in the long-term.”

-The project focuses on automated or algorithmic decision-making that still involves some level of human participation.
+The project, based at UC Santa Cruz, aims to identify and mitigate bias in AI and Machine Learning systems to achieve long-lasting equitable outcomes.
+It focuses specifically on automated or algorithmic decision-making that still involves some level of human participation.
 This includes learning algorithms that are trained using data collected from humans, or algorithms that are used to make decisions that impact humans.
 Such algorithms make predictions based on observable features, which can then be used to evaluate college applications or recommend sentences in a court of law, for example.

 However, since these algorithms are trained on data collected from populations, there are many examples where they’ve inherited pre-existing biases from datasets.

 “We often have a lot of data for certain groups and less data for other groups, which is one of bias is created,” Liu says.
 “This bias means the product won’t work as well for the underrepresented groups, and this can be very dangerous.”